ausaccessfed/dev-portal/docs/_openid-connect-integration/04-skipping-discovery-service.md

 **Example:**

 Note: Request paramaters should be URL encoded.
+The following is for demonstration purposes only.
-Following is demonstration only {: .callout-info}
+{: .callout-info}

 ```ruby